Phil Coulter: Personal life

 Coulter's first marriage was to Angela Coulter; their second child was born with Down's Syndrome and died aged four.
 With the encouragement of Luke Kelly, he wrote the song "Scorn Not His Simplicity" to help him get through the difficult time.
 Kelly recorded the song and it appeared on The Dubliners' 1970 LP Revolution, becoming the definitive version, later being recorded by several artists.

 In 1974, Coulter was approached by Luxembourg to write a song for the 1975 Eurovision Song Contest, following his success with "Puppet on a String", which won for the UK in 1967, and his "Congratulations" (recorded by Cliff Richard), which nearly won in 1968.
 Whilst looking for a singer he saw Geraldine Brannigan in a Guinness TV advert in Dublin and felt that he had to meet her.
 She went on to represent Luxembourg and came in fifth place.
-He later said in an interview on Miriam Meets... on RTÉ Radio 1 it was love at first sight.
+He later said in an interview on Miriam Meets... on RTÉ Radio 1 that it was love at first sight.

 In November 1998, Coulter married Brannigan in a low-key ceremony at Wicklow registry office, witnessed by their six children, Danielle, Dominique, Alexandra, Daragh, Ryan and Georgina, and 16 guests.
 Coulter and his wife live in Bray, County Wicklow.